lars-t-hansen/flatjs/SPEC.md

   Id ::= [A-Za-z][A-Za-z0-9]*
 ```

+Note the following:

-NOTE: Underscore is not a legal character in an Id.
-That is because
+* Underscore is not currently a legal character in an Id.
+That is because the
-      the underscore is used as part of the macro syntax.
+  underscore is used as part of the macro syntax.

-NOTE: The annotation on the Parameter is not used by FlatJS, but is
+* The annotation on the Parameter is not used by FlatJS, but is allowed in order
-      allowed in order to interoperate with TypeScript.
+  to interoperate with TypeScript.

-NOTE: The restriction of properties before methods is a matter of
+* The restriction of properties before methods is a matter of economizing on the
-      economizing on the markup; as it is, properties don't need eg
+  markup; as it is, properties don't need eg ```@var``` before them.
+This restriction
-      "@var" before them.
-This restriction can be lifted once we have
+  can be lifted once we have a better parser, see Issue #11.
-      a real parser.

 ### Static semantics

-There is a program-wide namespace for FlatJS types; the Id naming
-the struct must be unique within that namespace.
+Fields within a user-defined type must have names unique within that type.

-A named field type must be defined somewhere in the set of translation
+Every field name must be unique within the struct.
-units that are processed together.

 The struct type must not reference itself directly or indirectly via a
 chain of struct-typed fields.

-Every field name must be unique within the struct.

-Within the bodies of @get and @set, 'this' has an undetermined
-binding (for now) and should not be referenced.

-NOTE: The meaning of 'this' will be nailed down and will either be the
-      global object, or the object representing the type being
-      defined.

 ### Translation